 The downside of public records from an asset protection standpoint is that they are public.
 Anybody can look through them and see what you own.
 And if they feel you have deep pockets, the odds of recovery in a lawsuit become a lot more likely for the plaintiff.
 The Freedom Of Information Act contains additional information about what information can be obtained.

-Protect yourself by staying invisible
+Protect yourself and your assets by staying invisible

 Keep in mind, however, that financial information and tax returns are not matters of public record.
 Your Social Security number is also not part of the public record.
 The IRS, banks, lenders, and other financial institutions cannot give out personal information regarding your tax return or bank account, and they have security procedures in place to ensure that information does not get out against your will.

-If the initial lawsuit proceeding go in favor of the plaintiff, they can seek a supplemental judgment where they compel the defendant via court order to reveal confidential financial information, such as bank account statements or a tax return.
+If the initial lawsuit proceeding goes in favor of the plaintiff, they can seek a supplemental judgment where they compel the defendant via court order to reveal confidential financial information, such as bank account statements or a tax return.
 However, the process of litigating into a supplemental judgment will take at least one to two years—if not longer with the Covid pandemic slowing down court procedures.
 That’s plenty of time for your attorney to strategize a defense, and in some cases, even get the case excused.

 The Goldman family is still trying to get O.J.
 Simpson’s NFL pension.
 That’s why some attorneys refer to hidden assets as “OJ money.”
 We’ll discuss some of the strategies around this in broad terms, but it would also be beneficial to join our tax and asset protection workshop to learn more about the ins and outs of asset protection in more detail.